 We add a touch of spice from allspice and cinnamon and zing from lemon zest.
 Not so much that they take away from the blueberries, but just enough to lift their flavor.

-If you’re using fresh blueberries buy (or pick) blueberries that are plump, sweet and juicy.
-You can use frozen blueberries in this pie recipe as well — just thaw and drain them before using.
+If you’re using fresh blueberries buy (or pick) berries that are plump, sweet and juicy.
+You can use frozen blueberries in this recipe as well — just thaw and drain them before using.

 For the filling, blueberries are tossed with a mixture of sugar, cornstarch, allspice, cinnamon, salt and a little lemon zest.
 Add that to a pie shell then decide how you want to top it.